 - Fresh parsley leaves, to garnish

-- In a medium pot, add the onion, garlic and 1 tbsp vegetable broth and sautée for 5 minutes over medium heat, stirring frequently.
+- In a medium pot, add the onion, garlic, and 1 tbsp vegetable broth.
+Sauté for 5 minutes over medium heat, stirring frequently.
 If needed, add more vegetable broth to avoid sticking.

-- Add the potatoes, turmeric, ginger, cumin, cinnamon and chili and cook for 2-3 more minutes, stirring frequently while gradually adding more of the vegetable broth.
+- Add the potatoes, turmeric, ginger, cumin, cinnamon, salt, and chili and cook for 2-3 more minutes, stirring frequently, while gradually adding more of vegetable broth.

 - Let the curry simmer for 15 minutes over low heat, then add the broccoli and spinach and cook for another 5 minutes.

-- Turn off the heat, add the lime juice and mix to combine.
+- Turn off the heat, add the lime juice, and mix to combine.
+Add more salt or other spices if desired.

 - You can swap the potatoes for sweet potatoes.